 To counter this insurance company approach, reach out to your doctor and other medical professionals and see if they will write a statement on your behalf.
 In some cases, medical professionals will charge an hourly rate to draft a medical statement separate from the forms they are asked to fill.

 Follow your doctor’s instructions to the letter.
 Do not make statements to your insurer that you are more limited than you really are.
-Insurance companies may have a private investigator follow you to video your daily activities to determine if your claim is legitimate.
+Insurance companies may have a private investigator follow you to record your daily activities to determine if your claim is legitimate.